vjvarada/Tipo-Braille-Keyboard/README.md

 The Braille Alphabet—Internationally Standardised
 The letters a-z are common and standard for most braille country tables.

+Grade 1 braille is a letter-for-letter substitution of its printed counterpart.
+This is the preferred code for beginners because it allows people to get familiar with, and recognize different aspects of, the code while learning how to read braille.

+English grade 1 braille consists of the 26 standard letters of the alphabet as well as punctuation.
 ### Charecters

 | CHARACTER   |      BRAILLE      |  BRAILLE DOT/BUTTON # |